Higher theta series for unitary groups over function fields: Formulation of the modularity conjecture

-A priori $\Bun_{GU(2m)}(k)$ has a decomposition
+A priori $\Bun_{GU^-(2m)}(k)$ has a decomposition

-where $\xi$ runs through $2m$-dimensional Hermitian spaces over $F'$ that are locally split at all places, and $\wt H_{\xi}$ is the corresponding unitary similitude group.
+where $\xi$ runs through $2m$-dimensional skew-Hermitian spaces over $F'$ that are locally split at all places, and $\wt H_{\xi}$ is the corresponding unitary similitude group.
 By the Hasse principle for Hermitian spaces \cite[Theorem 6.2]{Sch85} $\xi$ must be globally split.
-Let $\wt H_{m}=GU(2m)$ be the unitary similitude group for a fixed split $2m$-dimensional Hermitian spaces over $F'$.
+Let $\wt H_{m}=GU^-(2m)$ be the unitary similitude group for a fixed split $2m$-dimensional skew-Hermitian space over $F'$.
 Then

 We can similarly define the moduli $\Sht^{r}_{GU(n)}$ of shtukas for $GU(n)$.
 It simply adds the similitude line bundle $\frL$ as part of the data which is invariant under Frobenius pullback, and it is the disjoint union